 Elizabeth J. Austin's clients value her wide range of experience and legal skill in handling complex litigation and bankruptcy matters.
 Liz has more than 35 years’ experience in business bankruptcy and corporate restructuring, and assists in insolvency matters in a wide range of industries, including healthcare, media and entertainment, airlines, transportation, manufacturing, franchise and real estate.
 She represents debtors, creditors, financial institutions, creditors' committees, and trustees in reorganizations, liquidations and related bankruptcy court litigation.

-Liz is a member and chair of the Bankruptcy Section of the firm's Litigation Department.
-Prior to rejoining Pullman & Comley in 2006, she was the Assistant United States Trustee for the Southern District of New York, where she oversaw all Chapter 11 proceedings filed in the district including such major cases as Refco, Delta Airlines, Northwest Airlines, Delphi, Calpine and Dana Automotive.
+Liz is a member and past chair of the Bankruptcy Section of the firm's Litigation Department.
+She has practiced with Pullman & Comley since 1989, with the exception of 2005-2006, when she served as the Assistant United States Trustee for the Southern District of New York.
+In that role, she oversaw all Chapter 11 proceedings filed in the district including such major cases as Refco, Delta Airlines, Northwest Airlines, Delphi, Calpine and Dana Automotive.
 She argued crucial motions in major cases including the U.S. Trustee’s motions for examiners and trustees in the Refco, Delta and Adelphia cases.
 She also oversaw the appointment of creditors’ committees, including equity committees, in all major cases.

 In addition to her bankruptcy experience, Liz has considerable trial experience in federal court.